roadrunner-server/roadrunner-docs/docs/en/http/cache.md

 configuration | [See the Etcd configuration for the options](https://pkg.go.dev/go.etcd.io/etcd/clientv3#Config)                          |
 | `default_cache.headers`                           | List of headers to include to the
 cache | `- Authorization`<br/><br/>`- Content-Type`<br/><br/>`- X-Additional-Header`                                              |
-| `default_cache.key`                               | Override the key generation with the ability to disable unecessary
+| `default_cache.key`                               | Override the key generation with the ability to disable unnecessary
 parts | |
 | `default_cache.key.disable_body`                  | Disable the body part in the key (GraphQL
 context)                                                                                          | `true`<br/><br/>`(default: false)`                                                                                        |